spojrzenie/react_goods-selector/README.md

 - **React:** The project is built using React, a popular JavaScript library for building user interfaces.

-- **Bulma CSS:** Bulma is used for basic CSS styling, providing a clean and responsive design.

 ## Project Description

 The "react_goods-selector" project is designed to demonstrate how to create a simple interactive component in React.
 It allows users to select and deselect items from a list of goods.
 Key features include: